addisonj/node-cacher/README.md

 HTTP Caching implemented as express middleware, with pluggable backends for support for a variety of caching servers (memcached, redis, etc)

 ## Features
-- Set expiriry times per-app or per-route.
+- Set expiry times per-app or per-route.
 It sets proper headers for client caching
 - Avoids the thundering heard by smartly refreshing the cache
 - Emits hit or miss events so you can track your hitrate
-- Simple invadlidations
+- Simple invalidations
 - Overrides for custom cache keys and dev mode support
 - Obeys (some) client Cache-Control headers